Vespa history and facts

 Vespa was the original scooter, designed to offer fast, cheap transport.
 Other mopeds have long emulated its classic step-through design, but Vespa continues to rank among the world’s best scooters.

 Piaggio, the Italian company behind the Vespa, has remained true to the original concept.
-But it has constantly innovated over the years to incorporate new technology and provide more choice.
+But it has continued to innovate over the years, incorporating new technology and providing more choice.

 Piaggio was established in 1884 as a train builder in Genoa, northwest Italy.
-The company steadily expanded its areas of expertise to include aircraft and motorboats.
+The company soon expanded its areas of expertise to include aircraft and motorboats.

-The Vespa quickly became part of Italian culture – 1 million units were manufactured within its first decade of existence.
-Named after the Italian word for wasp, Vespa’s growing popularity created a new word, ‘vespare’, which means ‘to go somewhere on a Vespa’.
+The Vespa quickly became part of Italian culture – 1 million units were manufactured within its first decade.
+Named after the Italian word for wasp, Vespa’s growing popularity created a new word, ‘vespare’, which means ‘to go somewhere on a Vespa’

 The scooter achieved global fame after Gregory Peck and Audrey Hepburn were seen riding around on one in the 1953 film Roman Holiday.
 In 1962, surrealist painter Salvador Dalí decided to customise a Vespa with some of his artwork.